pingcap/docs-cn/tune-tikv-memory-performance.md

 # In most cases, set the maximum total size of RocksDB WAL logs to the default value.
 # max-total-wal-size = "4GB"

-# Use this parameter to enable or disable the statistics of RocksDB.
-# enable-statistics = true

 # Use this parameter to enable the readahead feature during RocksDB compaction.
 If you are using mechanical disks, it is recommended to set the value to 2MB at least.
 # compaction-readahead-size = "2MB"